Chris Murphy (Canadian musician): Personal life

 Murphy and his girlfriend, Rebecca Mendoza, have two sons, Francisco and Santiago.
+Francisco is a drummer in the band "Borealia".

 In July 2009, Murphy was hit by a car in a hit and run collision while riding his bicycle in Toronto, breaking his collarbone.
 The incident lent its name to Sloan's subsequent release, the Hit & Run EP.

 On January 27, 2021, Murphy announced on Instagram that he was diagnosed with Bell's palsy earlier that month.
 He was optimistic that he would fully recover in the months ahead.